JamesCraster/OpenWerewolf-Games/README.md

 # OpenWerewolf : Games

-> A collection of games that OpenWerewolf runs
+> A collection of games that OpenWerewolf runs.
+Add them to OpenWerewolf-Core by pasting them in the /Games directory

 ## Play now at https://www.openwerewolf.com/
 ## Screenshot: